3 Memory and Allocators

 If you are familiar with system’s programming, or just low-level programming in general, you probably have heard of the “duel” between Stack vs Heap.
 These are two different types of memory, or different memory spaces, which are both available in Zig.

 These two types of memory don’t actually duel with each other.
-This is a commom mistake that beginners have, when seeing “x vs y” styles of tabloid headlines.
+This is a common mistake that beginners have, when seeing “x vs y” styles of tabloid headlines.
 These two types of memory are actually complementary to each other.
 So, in almost every Zig program that you ever write, you will likely use a combination of both.
 I will describe each memory space in detail over the next sections.
 But for now, I just want to stablish the main difference between these two types of memory.

 In essence, the stack memory is normally used to store values whose length is fixed and known at compile time.
 In contrast, the heap memory is a dynamic type of memory space, meaning that, it is used to store values whose length might grow during the execution (runtime) of your program (Chen and Guo 2022).